Lurkars/ghs-server/README.md

 #### Automatic HTTP

 When running with SSL, a non-SSL server will be automatically available at port `8081`.
-To change this port, edit the `application.properties`-file in GHS server config folder `<your-home-folder>/.ghs` and add the following line: `server.http.port=<YOUR HTTP PORT>`.
+To change this port, edit the `application.properties`-file in GHS server config folder `<your-home-folder>/.ghs` and add the following line: `server.http.port=<HTTP PORT>`.

 ## How to use with GHS